 Post-ictal period

 This recovery stage can last minutes to hours, depending on the duration and severity of the actual seizure episode.
-In the post-ictal period, dogs may experience the after effects of grand mal seizures, including being a lethargic dog, confusion, dog is wobbly and off balance (ataxia), a temporary loss of vision, unusual hunger or thirst, dog walking in circles (LINK to 3/5/25 article), anxiety, or aggression.
+In the post-ictal period, dogs may experience the after effects of grand mal seizures, including being a lethargic dog, confusion, dog is wobbly and off balance (ataxia), a temporary loss of vision, unusual hunger or thirst, dog walking in circles, anxiety, or aggression.

 What should you do if your dog is having a grand mal seizure?